jamesonhm/pylox/README.md

 | Unary | ! - | Right |

 ### Recursive Descent Parsing
-Top down parser - starts from the top or outermostgrammar rule (expression).
+Top down parser - starts from the top or outermost grammar rule (expression).
 It is a literal translation of grammar rules into imperative code.
 Recursive when a rule refers to itself, directly or indirectly.

 Each method for parsing a grammar rule produces a syntax tree for that rule and returns it to the caller.
 Each non-terminal in the rule results in a call to that rules' method.